What It Means To Elope In 2022 & How To Do It Well, From Marriage Experts

 When it comes to getting married, many couples opt for a ceremony and reception—but not all of them.
 Eloping has been around for centuries and has become increasingly popular in more recent years.
-Whether you're thinking of eloping now, or are just curious for future reference, here's everything you should know about how to elope, according to experts.
+Whether you're thinking right now that you may want to elope, or are just curious for future reference, here's everything you should know about how to elope, according to marriage experts.

 Why people may choose to elope: